arielgee/Sage-Like/.misc/tasks.md

 * redesign the descovery view
 * function appendTagIL(index, title, desc, url) {; not using desc in listView. use it in tooltip(title)?
-* try to fix the issue where clicking to the left of a tree item icon selects it's parent